-Table 8 presents the emission factors to be used by signatories.
-In the case that signatories only have basic DCS data, they are to use the default values marked on the list.
-If signatories have more granular data about fuels used and machinery on board (especially for LNG vessels), more specific emission factors corresponding to the information available to the signatory should be used.
+The following sections will present the emission factors to be used under one of two scenarios.
+In the case that signatories only have basic DCS data, they are to use the default values presented below.
+If signatories have more granular data about fuels used and machinery on board (specifically for LNG vessels), more specific emission factors presented in subsequently should be used.